ephico2real2/notifications/notify-yaml.md

     disable: true

 ```
-The error messages you're encountering suggest that the active project and region information are not being set correctly.
-Additionally, it seems like there might be permission issues with the credentials being used.

-Let's address the issues step-by-step:

-1. **Set the Active Project Correctly**: Ensure that the project ID is being set correctly before making any API calls.
-2. **Set the Region Correctly**: Ensure the region is not `null`.
-3. **Handle Credentials**: Ensure the correct credentials are being used.

-Let's refine the script to address these issues.
+The issue with the "null region" error indicates that the `COMPUTE_REGION` variable is not being set correctly.
+Let's ensure that the values are being read correctly from the YAML file and applied properly in the script.

+Here is the corrected shell script with additional checks and debugging information to ensure that all values are set correctly and to help diagnose any issues.

-### Updated Shell Script
+### Corrected Shell Script

-Here's an updated version of the shell script with improved handling of project and region settings:

 ```bash
 #!/bin/bash